ALBruzos/ALBruzos.github.io/_pages/media.md

 Newspaper
 =====
 **El Correo Gallego**.
 Short interview and picture for the local newspaper to the scientific committee organizing the *VIII Youth Researchers Meeting* in Santiago de Compostela which I was part of *(02/06/2021)*.
 [Link](https://www.linkedin.com/posts/alicialopezbruzos_conferences2021-conference-research-activity-6810986196924207105-O6Qw)
+**GCiencia**.
+Recorded interview about Scuba Cancers project for a video published in the scientific newspaper *(09/05/2019)*.
+[Link]()
 **La Voz de Galicia**.
 Interview and picture for the regional newspaper about the *Pan-cancer initiative* *(06/02/2020)*.
 [Link](https://www.lavozdegalicia.es/noticia/sociedad/2020/02/06/equipo-gallego-halla-causa-desconocida-origen-cancer/0003_202002G6P23991.htm)
 **La Gaceta**.
 Interview and picture for Salamanca’s newspaper about my doctoral research with *cockles* to find the genetic causes of contagious metastasis *(10/12/2017)*.
 [Link](https://www.genomesdisease.tech/media/20171210_EntevistaAliciaSalamanca.pdf)

 Social networks
 =====
+VOCES11F.
+Interview to talk about the 3MT Video Award (13/06/2022).
+NAKED SCIENTIST.
+Interview to talk about marine contagious cancers (12/04/2022).
+ELIFE PODCAST.
+Brief interview to highlight the findings of our recent publication of a novel contagious cancer among clams on the seas of southern Europe (Episode 79, March 2022)

 **TWITCH**.
 Interview for the show **Ciencia e tal**, a programme that gives insights into the latest scientific research that is being done *(31/08/2021)*.
 [Watch it here](https://www.youtube.com/watch?v=ySERdYkGR1A)
 **INSTAGRAM**.
 Interview for #Pintíficas initiative organized by the **Pint of Science** on the International Day of Girls and Women in Science *(11/02/2020)*.
 [Watch it here](https://www.youtube.com/watch?v=VK5JApXx8UE)